LeemsTheBest/FinalProject/README.md

 ## Implementation
 Liam: 3 Levels With Different Themes
 Wyeth: Moveable character with different weapon skins and bullets, muzzle flash and impact explosions, beginning and end scenes, score and player health.
-Alex: Enemies and Ai, spawning
+Alex: Enemies and Ai, spawning, proof checking and organization
 Christopher: level music and sound effects

 Liam Assets: